-Being from Sardinia, dotted with stone towers all over its territory, the whole stone village looked pretty familiar.
+Being from Sardinia, an Italian island dotted with stone towers all over its territory, the whole stone Village des Bories looked pretty familiar.
 Our stone towers are called “nuraghi” because they date back to nuragic times.
 Stones are not glued to one another, but simply lean against each other, and have managed to hold this way for some 3,000 years.

-The bories, compared to the nuraghi, are made with smaller and sharper stones.
+The bories, on the other hand, are made with smaller and sharper stones.
 Their aspect is as austere as Sardinian bronze-age towers, and while I strolled about what seemed like a ghost village I had the impression to be stepping back in a remote time.

 A stroll around this otherworldly place is very fascinating as the village is kept in its original settings, making it easier for us to imagine the daily life of these huts dwellers who, judging from the way they built their village and the fact that their houses are still there despite passing centuries and different weather conditions, must have been pretty clever.

 The huts were built without using a mortar just by stacking the calcareous stones on top of each other.
 The material they used, the style and the color are a perfect match to local environment.

 The tour of Village des Bories ancient town is completed with a small photo gallery that puts the visitor on a geographical and historical journey following the creation of similar stone buildings all over the world, from Sardinia to Turkey, to California.